Upcoming Events and Training

 “Dear Coby and Louise, These past weeks have been a gift.
 A gift in community, acceptance, knowledge and curiosity.
 You have been amazing and empowering.
 Even though we have driven the cart off the tracks sometimes, you always brought us back.
 This time will always be appreciated.”

-Trauma-informed Yoga classes: Phoenix is delighted to report that the 2022 Trauma-Sensitive Yoga (TSY) Courses held throughout the year recently wrapped up.
-These FREE, 8 week courses were designed for existing Phoenix clients.
+Trauma-informed Yoga classes: Phoenix is delighted to report that regular Trauma-Sensitive Yoga (TSY) Courses have been offered to existing Phoenix clients.
 The courses were facilitated by accredited TSY instructor Coby Greer and generously funded by the Northern Suburbs Zonta Club and the Fremantle Foundation.

 Many treatment approaches for PTSA and complex trauma neglect the impact that the experience of trauma has on the body.
 Through empirically validated research, Coby Greer has found that this unique approach to yoga can allow participants to build a safe and predictable relationship with their bodies, furthering the potential for their healing and recovery.